Dmitrii Bogrov: Law education and informant activities

-In the wake of the 1905 Russian Revolution, Bogrov enrolled in the law school of Kyiv University.
-As the government began cracking down on the revolution, Bogrov's parents sent him abroad to study at the University of Munich.
+In the wake of the 1905 Russian Revolution, Bogrov enrolled in the law school of Saint Vladimir Imperial University of Kiev.
+As the government began cracking down on the revolution, Bogrov's parents sent him abroad to study at the Ludwig-Maximilians-Universität München.
 There he familiarised himself with the works of Mikhail Bakunin and Peter Kropotkin, before returning in 1906 to resume his studies in Kyiv.
 By December 1906, he had joined an anarchist communist group in Kyiv, but soon became disillusioned with their activities.

 Although his father paid for his education and provided him with a generous allowance, Bogrov started to experience financial difficulties due to his gambling habit.
 In February 1907, he took a job as an informant for the Okhrana.
 Working under the pseudonym of "Alensky", he supplied the police with information on the Kyiv anarchists' activities.
 Many the group's members were imprisoned or deported to Siberia during this period, including its leaders Herman Sandomirskyi and Naum Tysh, although it's uncertain how many of these were due to Bogrov's reports.

 By 1908, some of the group's members began to suspect that Bogrov was an agent provocateur.
 Naum Tysh and Peter Liatkovskyi accused him of betraying them to the police, but he was defended against the charges by Sandomirskyi.
 He also managed to convince Ivan Knizhnik and Juda Grossman that he was innocent of the charges against him.
 In July of that year, Bogrov supplied the Okhrana with information about the bomb-manufacturing activities of the Maximalists, although he would later claim that he deliberately kept the exact address from them in order to prevent a police raid from taking place.
 In September, he informed the police of a Maximalist plot to break Naum Tysh out of prison, resulting in the arrest of all conspirators.
 Bogrov himself took the opportunity to go abroad, where he told the editor of an anarchist newspaper that either Tsar Nikolai II or prime minister Pyotr Stolypin ought to be assassinated.
 He returned to Kyiv in April 1909.

 After graduating from university in February 1910, he decided to move away from Kyiv in order to work as a lawyer's apprentice in Saint Petersburg, believing the city was safer for Jewish people than either Kyiv or Moscow, due to the rising environment of antisemitism and pogroms in the Russian Empire.
 By this time, he had ceased all contact with the Okhrana in Kyiv.
 After a few months in Saint Petersburg, he again approached the Okhrana and was hired as an agent, working under the pseudonym "Nadezhdin".
 But this time, he provided the police with unvaluable and even fabricated information, later claiming he did this "for revolutionary purposes, so that I could make close contacts in these institutions and learn how they work."